cmcntsh/N6806_Fall2020_DevNotes/010_Python_Setup/README.md

 ## Summary of Steps to Complete (See corresponding sections below.)
 - [ ] Download and install Anaconda.
 - [ ] Overview of Python
+- [ ] Conda Environment and Package Manager
+- [ ] Overview of Jupyter Notebooks
+- [ ] Set up VSCode for Python programming

 ## Anaconda
 * Download and install.